ManikantaGudipudi/LNSimulation/README.md

 This project simulates two distinct routing approaches:

-1. **No Information Sharing**: Only sender and receiver nodes have knowledge of their own channel capacities
+1. **No Information Sharing**: Only sender knows their own channel capacities (receiver knowledge not available)
-2. **With Information Sharing**: Intermediate nodes can optionally share their channel information based on willingness probability
+2. **With Information Sharing**: Receiver and intermediate nodes can optionally share their channel information based on willingness probability

 ## 🎯 Key Features

 ### 🔬 **Dual-Mode Simulation**
 - **Sender-View Routing**: Models realistic Lightning Network routing where senders have limited knowledge
-- **Information Sharing**: Configurable willingness-based sharing between intermediate nodes
+- **Information Sharing**: Configurable willingness-based sharing between receiver and intermediate nodes
-- **Edge Pruning**: Intelligent path pruning to avoid re-trying failed routes
+- **Smart Edge Pruning**:
+  - **No Info Sharing**: Prunes only the first failing edge
+  - **With Info Sharing**: Prunes ALL insufficient edges we have information about
 - **Ground Truth Validation**: Tests against actual channel balances for realistic results

 ### 📊 **Comprehensive Analysis**